kaifishr/NumpyMultilayerPerceptron/README.md

 <img src="https://github.com/KaiFabi/NumpyMultilayerPerceptron/blob/master/fmnist_eval_accuracy.png" height="320">
 </div>

 The weights that connect the input with the first hidden layer can be visualized and can help to better understand what the network learned during training.
+The weights of the network trained on the MNIST dataset are shown on the left.
+Weights for the Fashion-MNIST dataset are shown on the right.

 <div align="center">
 <img src="https://github.com/KaiFabi/NumpyMultilayerPerceptron/blob/master/mnist_weights.png" height="320" width="320">